ChristyGHanson/christyghanson.github.io/pages/articles.md

 ---
 ## Pro Bono Consulting
-I proofread and edit along with coaching writers.
+I proofread and edit content, and I also coach writers.

 ---
 ## Work in Progress
-Bellevue College - Capstone Project 2020
+MMIW Essay for an upcoming Native American anthology Bellevue College - Capstone Project 2020